Massage Therapy & Bodywork

 Please provide advanced notice to accommodate any specific needs.

-All appointment changes and cancellations require 24 hours notice unless related to COVID-19 symptoms.
+All appointment changes and cancellations require 24 hours notice and may be subject to a cancellation fee.

 Book an appointment